mbecker20/komodo/docsite/docs/file-paths.md

  2. to specify a folder in the repo, pass it with **no** preceding `/`.
 For example, `example_folder` or `folder1/folder2`
  3. to specify an absolute path on the servers filesystem, use a preceding slash, eg. `/home/ubuntu/example`.
 This way should only be used if absolutely necessary, like when passing host paths when configuring docker volumes.

-### implementation
+### Implementation

-relative file paths are joined with the path of the repo on the system using a Rust [PathBuf](https://doc.rust-lang.org/std/path/struct.PathBuf.html#method.push).
+Relative file paths are joined with the path of the repo on the system using a Rust [PathBuf](https://doc.rust-lang.org/std/path/struct.PathBuf.html#method.push).

 ## Docker Volume Paths

 These are passed directly to the Docker CLI using `--volume /path/on/system:/path/in/container`.
 So for these, the same rules apply as when using Docker on the command line.
-Paths here should be given as absolute, don't use `~` or even `$HOME`.
+Paths here should usually be given as absolute.
+It's also probably best to avoid usage of `~` or environment variables like `$HOME`, as this may lead to unexpected behavior.